MostlyEmre/Sylvester/README.md

-# 😾 Sylvester
-A Chrome extension that hides anxiety driving Twitter features.

 - [😾 Sylvester](#-sylvester)
   - [How to Install](#how-to-install)
   - [Features](#features)
   - [TODO](#todo)

+# 😾 Sylvester

+A Chrome extension that hides anxiety driving Twitter features.
+These changes are needed for my mental wellbeing.
+If you think that the changes are unnecessary.
+Feel free to not use it.

 ## How to Install